JonathanReeve/course-computational-literary-analysis-readings/content/texts/dubliners.md

 afterwards brought it to rest in response to loud cries.
 The train was going slowly.

-// Escaping "P." to work around error: list item index: expected A, got P +++P.+++ Dunne, railway porter, stated that as the train was about to start he observed a woman attempting to cross the lines.
+Dunne, railway porter, stated that as the train was about to start he observed a woman attempting to cross the lines.
 He ran towards her and shouted, but, before he could reach her, she was caught by the buffer of the engine and fell to the ground.